mronchologist-ux/as-5/README.md

 2. Extracts the first five elements from the list.
 3. Reverses these extracted elements.
 4. Prints both the extracted list and the reversed list

+acording to feedback edit assignment 2 and also i upload revised file as file name REVISED_assignment_5_task_2.py